-LCR meters or LCR bridges are used to measure the inductance, capacitance, and resistance of components.
+LCR meters or LCR bridges are items of test equipment or test instrumentation used to measure the inductance, capacitance, and resistance of components.

-LCR meters tend to be specialist items of equipment, often used for inspection to ensure that the components arriving are correct.
-They can also be used in a development laboratory where it is necessary to measure the true performance of particular components.
+LCR meters tend to be specialist items of test equipment, often used for inspection to ensure that the components arriving are correct.
+They can also be used in a development laboratory where it is necessary to test and measure the true performance of particular components.

 The LCR meter or LCR bridge takes its name from the fact that the inductance, capacitance and resistance are denoted by the letters L, C, and R respectively.
 Some versions of the LCR meter use a bridge circuit format as the basis of its circuit giving the name that is often used.